Grow Food for Good®

 Raising Kinship Farm chicks with kids, grandkids, and students is a wonderful opportunity to connect them with nature and their community.

-If your application is accepted, Kinship Farm will select and provide six chicks, care guidelines, and all the necessary housing, heat lamp, bedding, feed, grit, and dispensers.
+If your application is accepted, Kinship Farm will select and provide six chicks, care guidelines, and the necessary housing, heat lamp, bedding, feed, grit, and dispensers.
 You will have the opportunity to raise the chicks indoors for approximately 5 months (from around April to September), in your home, garage, classroom, or church.
 You must promise to keep the chicks inside where there are no predators (like cats, etc.), to keep their bedding clean, and to keep their food, grit, and water fresh and topped up.
-You may appropriately name each, and should regularly and gently hand-cuddle them so they can mature into friendly, well socialized chickens.
+You may appropriately name each chick, and should regularly and gently hand-cuddle them so they can mature into friendly, well socialized chickens.
 In September, you must return all of Kinship Farm's equipment, excess food, and grit.

 In September, those who have raised chicks can either keep them as part of their own flock, and through GFG, donate at least half of their egg production to a local food pantry.

 Some people may choose to return the chicks, in September, to Kinship Farm.
-Through GFG, will find them a good forever home, where the majority of their eggs will be donated to a local food pantry.
+Through GFG, we will find them a good forever home, where the majority of their eggs will be donated to a local food pantry.

 Please direct all questions about our Grow Food for Good program to info@kinshipfarm.org

-Help us grow this program in 2025!
 Contact us to learn how you can help in our efforts to reduce food insecurity.

 Bridgewell and Kinship Farm Partnership